DorianMood/researches/week-8/survey.md

 ## 3.1.
 Spectral learning

 Spectral learning methods imply eigen-decomposition of graph Laplacian.
 Similar to Fourier filters, we use graph Laplacian filter.
-Graph Laplacian [@eq:1] reflects a smoothens of graph, or in other words how different is node from it's neighbors.
+Graph Laplacian [@eq:1] reflects a smoothens of graph, or in other words how different is each node from it's neighbors.

 $$
 L=A-D